Game-theoretic statistics and safe anytime-valid inference: Central concepts

 \subsection{E-values}

 An \emph{e-variable} for $\cP$ is a nonnegative random variable $E$ such that $\E_P[E]\leq 1$ for all $P \in \cP$.
-Its realized value, after observing the data, is an \textit{e-value}.
-Often we call $E$ itself an e-value, blurring the distinction between the random variable and its realized value.
-(The term ``p-value'' is also used both for random variables and their values.)
+Its realized value, after observing the data, is an \textit{e-value}.\footnote{Observe that we use boldface $\E$ for expectation and normal $E$ for e-values.
+The ``e'' in e-value stands both for ``evidence'' (because it quantifies statistical evidence against the null) and for ``expectation'' (because its central property is its expectation).} Often we call $E$ itself an e-value, blurring the distinction between the random variable and its realized value.
+(The term ``p-value'' is also often used for both random variables and their values.)

 When $\E_P[E] = 1$, we call the e-value $E$ a \textit{unit bet against $P$}.
-This name evokes a story in which expected values are prices of payoffs; the payoff is $E(X)$ and the price is $1$.
-Mathematically, a unit bet against $P$ is the same thing as a likelihood ratio $dQ/dP$ for some alternative $Q$.
-This is elementary when we use probability densities: \begin{itemize} \item $\E_P[E] = 1$ can be written as $\int E(x)p(x)$ =1, so that $q:=E\times p$ is a density, and $E=q/p$. \item If $q$ and $p$ are $Q$'s and $P$'s densities, then $\E_P[q/p]=\int p(x)\frac{q(x)}{p(x)}d x = 1$. \end{itemize} Unit bets are simply likelihood ratios when testing a single probability distribution $P$.
-The generalization to e-values is needed when dealing with a composite $\cP$.
+This name evokes a story in which expected values are prices of payoff: the Forecaster predicts that $X\sim P$, and in order to bet against them, a Skeptic could buy one unit of $E$, for the price of $1$, delivering the Skeptic a payoff of $E(X)$.
+Mathematically, a unit bet against $P$ is simply\footnote{In some sense, statisticians have always been using e-values (and test martingales), because likelihood ratios are the most important example of e-values (and test martingales).
+But this direct analog only holds when testing a single distribution $P$.
+The power and utility of e-values, test (super)martingales and e-processes are truly realized only dealing with a composite (and sometimes nonparametric) $\cP$. } a likelihood ratio $dQ/dP$ for some alternative $Q$.
+This is elementary when we use probability densities: \begin{itemize} \item $\E_P[E] = 1$ can be written as $\int E(x)p(x) dx$=1, so that $q:=E\times p$ is a density, and $E=q/p$. \item If $q$ and $p$ are $Q$'s and $P$'s densities, then $\E_P[q/p]=\int p(x)\frac{q(x)}{p(x)}d x = 1$. \end{itemize}

 We use e-values when data are treated as a batch.
-Their dynamic counterparts are test martingales and e-processes.
+Their dynamic counterparts are test martingales and e-processes, introduced next.